 Since one of my aims in this thesis work is to design the control unit board especially with low cost, high flexibility, high performance and excellent reliability, we will focus on how to meet these targets in the architecture design of control unit board in the following sections.

-3.2 Architecture Discussion for the Control Unit Board
+3.2 Hardware Software partition discussion for the Control Unit Board

 As mentioned in the last section, we have certain design targets for the control unit board.
-Since pixel DSP processor is the most important component in this board, its implementation techniques turn out to be the most critical issues for our designs of the control unit board.
-Thus we will focus on suitable architectures for the realization of the pixel DSP processor in this section.
+Since pixel DSP processor is the most important component in this board, its implementation techniques turn out to be the most critical issues for our designs of the control unit board..
+And the dsp processor will occupy the most part of FPGA resource.
+To make a

 3.2.1 Background Technology